chetnashah/webconcepts/httpbasics.md

 With long-polling, the browser sends a request to the server and the server keeps the request open for a set period.
 If a notification is received within that period, a response containing the message is sent to the client.
 If a notification is not received within the set time period, the server sends a response to terminate the open request.
 It is important to understand, however, that when you have a high message volume, long-polling does not provide any substantial performance improvements over traditional polling.

+### HTTP Head Of Line Blocking

+Means requests that are waiting in queue inside a connection.
+Since server can only handle so many connections.
+Meaning previous request on a same connection has to complete before client can make a new request.

+HTTP/1.1 introduced a feature called `Pipelining` which allowed a client sending several HTTP requests over the same TCP connection.
+However HTTP/1.1 still required the responses to arrive in order so it didn't really solved the HOL issue and as of today it is not widely adopted.

+HTTP/2 (h2) solves the HOL issue by means of multiplexing requests over the same TCP connection, so a client can make multiple requests to a server without having to wait for the previous ones to complete as the responses can arrive in any order.

+Put simply, multiplexing allows your Browser to fire off multiple requests at once on the same connection and receive the requests back in any order.

+browsers usually open multiple connections to the web server (typically 6).

+Example :

+To put it as a real world example: assume you have to order 10 items from a shop for home delivery:

+HTTP/1.1 with one connection means you have to order them one at a time and you cannot order the next item until the last arrives.
+You can understand it would take weeks to get through everything.

+HTTP/1.1 with multiple connections means you can have a (limited) number of independent orders on the go at the same time.

+HTTP/1.1 with pipelining means you can ask for all 10 items one after the other without waiting, but then they all arrive in the specific order you asked for them.
+And if one item is out of stock then you have to wait for that before you get the items you ordered after that - even if those later items are actually in stock!
+This is a bit better but is still subject to delays, and let's say most shops don't support this way of ordering anyway.

+HTTP/2 means you can order your items in any particular order - without any delays (similar to above).
+The shop will dispatch them as they are ready, so they may arrive in a different order than you asked for them, and they may even split items so some parts of that order arrive first (so better than above).
+Ultimately this should mean you 1) get everything quicker overall and 2) can start working on each item as it arrives ("oh that's not as nice as I thought it would be, so I might want to order something else as well or instead").

 ### chunked transfer encoding

 Each chunk is preceded by its size in bytes.
 The transmission ends when a zero-length chunk is received.
 The chunked keyword in the Transfer-Encoding header is used to indicate chunked transfer.